-Power: access to privileges such as information/knowledge, connections, experience and expertise, resources and decision-making that enhance a person's chances of getting what they need to live a comfortable, safe, productive meaningful and profitable fulfilling life.
+Power: access to privileges such as information/knowledge, connections, experience and expertise, resources and decision-making that enhance a person's chances of getting what they need to live a comfortable, safe, meaningful and fulfilling life.

 Prejudice: negative prejudgment or preconceived feelings or notions about another person or group of persons based on perceived characteristics.